r4victor/tenthousandmeters/content/blog/python_bts_10.md

 0
 ```

 Isn't this a security issue?
-Apparently, CPython developers thougth that nobody in a sane mind would cast keys to integers automatically when parsing untrusted user input, so they decided not to use SipHash in this case.
+Apparently, CPython developers thought that nobody in a sane mind would cast keys to integers automatically when parsing untrusted user input, so they decided not to use SipHash in this case.

 But even non-malicious inputs exhibit regularities that such a primitive hash function won't break.
 To mitigate the effects of poorly distributed hashes, CPython implements a clever probing scheme.